A Study of Dose Confirmation and Safety of Experimental Crizanlizumab for Pediatric Sickle Cell Disease

 - If receiving HU/HC, L-glutamine or erythropoietin stimulating agent, must have been receiving the drug consistently for at least 6 months prior to screening and plan to continue taking it at the same dose and schedule during the trial.
-Patients who have not been receiving such drugs must have been off for at least 6 months prior to screening.
-Dose alterations of HU/HC during Part A are not allowed, and if this occurs, the patient will enter directly to the Part B.
+Patients who have not been receiving such drugs must have been off them for at least 6 months prior to screening.
+Dose alterations of HU/HC during Part A are not allowed, and if this occurs, the participant will enter directly to Part B.

 - Received standard age-appropriate care for SCD, including penicillin prophylaxis, pneumococcal immunization, and parental education.

 - Performance status: Karnofsky ≥ 50% for patients >10 years of age, and Lansky ≥ 50 for patients ≤ 10 years of age.

 - Patient must meet the following laboratory values prior to Week 1 Day 1: Absolute Neutrophil Count ≥1.0 x 109/L , Platelets ≥75 x 109/L, Hemoglobin (Hgb) > 5.5 g/dL

 - Patient must have adequate renal and hepatic function as defined:Estimated Glomerular filtration rate (eGFR) ≥ 75 mL/min/1.73 m2 using Schwartz formula, Direct (conjugated) bilirubin ≤ 2.0 x ULN, Alanine transaminase (ALT) ≤ 3.0 x ULN,